-Trump's Lawyer Denied President Helped Draft Don Jr.'s Statement Just Weeks Ago
+Trump's Lawyer Denied The President Helped Draft Trump Jr.'s Statement Just Weeks Ago

-Just three weeks ago, one of President Donald Trump’s personal lawyers vigorously denied that the commander-in-chief had anything to do with Don Jr.’s statement about a secret meeting with a Russian lawyer.
-However, the validity of those comments was shattered on Monday when the Washington Post revealed Trump had personally dictated the response his son would use to address the media.
+Three weeks ago, one of President Donald Trump’s personal lawyers vigorously denied that the commander in chief had anything to do with Donald Trump Jr.’s statement about a secret meeting with a Russian lawyer.
+However, the validity of those comments was questioned on Monday when The Washington Post reported that Trump had personally dictated the response his elder son would use to address the media.

-Trump lawyer Jay Sekulow appeared on a bevy of Sunday news shows last month to defend the president after it was reported that Don Jr. had met with attorney Natalia Veselnitskaya after he was promised damaging information about rival candidate Hillary Clinton.
+The president’s lawyer Jay Sekulow appeared on a series of Sunday news shows last month to defend the commander in chief following reports that Trump Jr. had met with attorney Natalia Veselnitskaya after being promised damaging information about 2016 Democratic presidential candidate Hillary Clinton.

-At least twice Sekulow denied that Trump had anything to do with the statement his son had issued.
-The statement caused a firestorm in the media because it was so different from those Don Jr. had made in the prior 24 hours.
+At least twice Sekulow denied that the president had anything to do with the statement his elder son had issued.
+The statement caused a firestorm in the media because it was so different from those Trump Jr. had made in the previous 24 hours.

 “I do want to be clear ― the president was not involved in the drafting of the statement and did not issue the statement,” Sekulow told NBC’s Chuck Todd on July 16.
 “It came from Donald Trump Jr. ...
 It was, in fact, from him and I believe it was his lawyer was in consultation.”